Patricia-RSL/carteiraInvestimentos/backend/README.en.md

 # Investment Portfolio Tracker

-This project aims to help investors track the profitability of their investment portfolios, focusing especially on purchase operations.
-This project does not consider profitability when the investor is short on an asset, meaning when they have sold assets they do not yet own and then repurchased them.
+This project aims to help investors monitor the profitability of their investment portfolios by updating the database information through an external API.
 The system cross-references data on the investor's purchase and sale history with stock closing prices to calculate the accumulated return.

 The API documentation can be accessed at http://localhost:8080/swagger-ui/index.html#/